ax-llm/ax/README.md

 ## FAQ

-### 1. The LLM can't find the right function to use
+### 1. The LLM can't find the correct function to use

-Improve the function naming and description be very clear on what the function does.
-Also ensure the function parameter's also have good descriptions.
-The descriptions don't have to be very long but need to be clear.
+Improve the function naming and description.
+Be very clear about what the function does.
+Also, ensure the function parameters have good descriptions.
+The descriptions can be a little short but need to be precise.

-### 2. How do I change the configuration of the LLM used
+### 2. How do I change the configuration of the LLM I'm using?

-You can pass a configuration object as the second parameter when creating a new LLM object
+You can pass a configuration object as the second parameter when creating a new LLM object.

 ```ts
 const apiKey = process.env.OPENAI_APIKEY;